kitague/Opacity/README.md

 # Opacity
  CSS saple showing Opacity in variying degree.
-ZWe can aplly opacity with light color or dark color to match letter type.
+We can aplly opacity with light color or dark color to match letter type.
+Moreover opacity allowed us to do lot in CSS